Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 <p align="center"><img src="https://github.com/user-attachments/assets/ac3e174f-a146-4b43-bb37-97d501ae3672" alt="PixPin_2026-06-09_12-42-49"><br><em>Figure 5: Start Camera</em></p>

-3. Click on \[parameter settings] tab, which shows the current position of the camera.
-If the parameters are all default 0 while connecting the PalletPro to the camera first time, click the adaptive button to get the approximate installation height of the current camera.
+3. Click on [parameter settings] tab, which shows the current position of the camera.
+If the parameters are all default 0 while connecting the PalletPro to the camera first time, click the [auto-adjusting high] button to get the approximate installation height of the current camera.
 Then fine-tune it, as shown in the diagram, adjusting the auxiliary line value to the intersection position of the pallet and the ground.
-Click save parameters, check \[real-time display], and \[real-time detection] to achieve pallet recognition display functionality.
+Click save parameters, check [real-time display], and [real-time detection] to achieve pallet recognition display functionality.

 ### 4.4 Pallet calibration preparation